SsebastiusS/PoorImageMaker/README.md

 If you encounter any issues or have further questions, contact sebastius on discord.

-Different file extensions in the same directory might lead to sorting issues on certain non-Windows OS.
+Different file extensions in the same directory might lead to sorting issues on some non-Windows OS.

+On Linux/MacOS you will need some way of running *.exe files to use the tool.

 ## Manuals
 [GUI Manual](GUImanual.md)